lillallol/temp/README.md

     export {add} from "./add";
     ```

-Notice that both the types and the JSDoc descriptions are both contained in
+Notice that both the types and the JSDoc descriptions are contained in
 `index.d.ts`, and when you import from `index.ts` you actually see the type and
 the JSDoc description of `index.d.ts`.
 </details>